jellitBarack/REST-API-Hello-World/README.md

 # REST-API-Hello-World
-A basic Hello World REST application
+A basic Hello World REST application written using JAX-RS APIs and Jersey framework